 - Take your envelope to the post office and I suggest overnighting the application if you have the available funds

 It takes longer to get a passport renewed so make sure you give adequate time to receive your passport after you have scheduled and paid for your upcoming trip.
-The Passport Bureau of Consular Affairs is expecting more than 20 million applications in 2019.

-While The Passport Bureau will do everything they can to ensure you will receive your passport in a timely manner but with 20 million applicants things are not going to go as quickly as you would like so get your application in early so you will not miss exploring some unknown destination.
+While The Passport Bureau will do everything they can to ensure you will receive your passport in a timely manner but with 20 million applicants things are not going to go as quickly as you would like.

 How Far In Advance Should You Renew Your Passport?

-Most countries require your passport to be valid for six months following your incoming flight?
 That means that even though your passport may technically not be expired for the duration of your trip, you could still not be allowed to leave the country.

 The Six Months Validity Rule is imposed by foreign countries, and not by the United States.
 It simply means that your passport should be valid for more than six months before you would be allowed to enter a foreign destination.